kamzone/3msg/README.md

 # 3msg (mmmsg)

-Simple script wirtten in bash, to help with receiving and sending sms with ModemManager.
+Simple script wirtten in bash, to help with receiving and sending sms with ModemManager-cli.

  # Versions:
 ### simple